 Think about it: there are people who paint as a hobby or wish they had more time to do it.
 Their idea of a rewarding break from routine might be to visit somewhere exotic – natural or urban – and be afforded time and opportunity to let their creative juices run.
 If they could get guidance, even instruction, from an art expert and assistance from a local guide, that would make life easier for them.
 They might enjoy visiting local galleries, viewing street art, attending arts and crafts workshops; they’d need help shopping for equipment and shipping their artwork or purchases back home.

 All these things could be taken care of for them, contained within a packaged tour, either for the independent traveller or a small group of like-minded individuals.
-If you have the knowledge and passion to match, you could be the one catering to them.
-And don’t assume that niches necessarily attract a small market.

 Good for the traveller, good for the trade

 It’s a well-known fact that the modern travel consumer is increasingly sensitive to the negative impact of mass tourism on destinations – they would rather contribute to a more sustainable form of tourism.
 Niche can be the antidote to overtourism with greater focus on the experience in a controlled environment with smaller groups, resulting in a lower tourist influx at one time.
 Fewer folks crowding their space makes for a higher quality experience.
 It’s even better that they’re sharing their space with individuals who share their passions.